hungpham2511/hungpham2511.github.io/_posts/0000-0-0-20200403075218-how_to_install_kernel_with_preemptrt.md

 ---

-To build time-critical programs that requires a high-level of responsiveness on Linux, the most important step is to select and use the correct Linux kernel.
-This is the goal of this note.
+To build time-critical programs that requires a high-level of responsiveness on Linux, one important step is to select and use the correct Linux kernel.
+This note recollects my experience doing this.

 The [Linux kernel](https://www.kernel.org/) is frequently built and released.
 The latest version of the generic kernel build as I write this note is 5.9-rc3.
 Howerver, this kernel is not suitable for RT applications: Its scheduler optimizes for total throughput and thus prevent any single process from being the **absolute higest priority**.
-We will need either a Fully Preemptible Kernel or at least a low-latency one.
+We will need either a `Fully Preemptible Kernel` or at least a `low-latency` one.

-## Obtaining generic and low-latency kernels {#obtaining-generic-and-low-latency-kernels}
+## Generic and low-latency kernels {#generic-and-low-latency-kernels}

 Fully-Preemptible kernels are only used for time-critical applications such as device and robot control.
 If the highest level